-The 2400 word essay will provide an opportunity for students to explore one of the topics in greater depth.
+The essays will provide an opportunity for students to explore the thinkers in greater depth.
 It will assess the student’s ability to place and synthesise the material gained from lectures and seminars in appropriate contexts and their ability to critically and succinctly evaluate the ideas, concepts and theories introduced in lectures and explored in seminars.
 In addition the essay will also assess the capacity and initiative of students to undertake independent study of published and electronic materials.

 RESIT: 100% unseen written exam (essay style)